 December 2014 Classification of customers by institutional sector The new classification criteria by institutional sector in the European system of national and regional accounts (SEC 2010) caused some breaks in the time series, particularly with respect to data on financial and non-financial corporations, both resident and non-resident, and, as a consequence, the ATECO classification, namely the financial and insurance activities item (identified by the code K).
 May 2016 Single Register Following the reform of Title V of the Consolidated Law on Banking enacted through Legislative Decree 141/2010, the financial companies operating under Articles 106 and 107 of the old version of the aforementioned law were included in the new Single Register, and the old specialized registers were discontinued.
 June 2019 Innovations in the reporting of lending rates The tables on lending interest rates has been profoundly renewed in accordance with the Circular No. 297 of 16 May 2017 "Collection of granular credit data".
-In particular, information useful for calculating the rates applied to legal entities (other than natural persons acting as consumers and/or entrepreneurs) is now reported through the AnaCredit survey established by Regulation (EU) 2016/867 of the European Central Bank of 18 May 2016 (ECB/2016/13); for similar information relating to natural persons, the source remains unchanged.
+Information useful for calculating the rates applied to legal entities (other than natural persons acting as consumers and/or entrepreneurs) is now reported through the AnaCredit survey established by Regulation (EU) 2016/867 of the European Central Bank of 18 May 2016 (ECB/2016/13); for similar information relating to natural persons, the source remains unchanged.
+December 2024 Innovations in the reporting of lending rates The Circular 297/2017 , with the fourth update, is modified, firstly, to align the reporting threshold of the analytical survey of lending interest rates to that of the Central Credit Register, i.e. from 75,000 euros to 30,000 euros; secondly, new participants are added to the survey; finally, new variables are introduced in the reporting model.